vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

 ### Source AMI
-Note: We are using **CIS hardened AMI** built upon Amazon Linux2 and Level 1 CIS benchmark configuration as a source AMI.
-The solution may not work with any other AMI which is not hardened as it will result in inspect test failing in its assessments.
+We are using **CIS hardened AMI** built upon Amazon Linux2 and Level 1 CIS benchmark configuration as a source AMI.

+Subscribe to CIS marketplace here - https://aws.amazon.com/marketplace/pp/B07M68CJS5/ unless your are using your own AMI using **OVERRIDE_AMI** parameter.

+**Note** that this solution is only tested with CIS hardened image.
+If you are using any other image, you will need to add your own CIS benchmark hardening, unless it will fail the inspector assessment test.

 ### Permission
 &nbsp;